sarahjayasekara/kandy-city-center-web-application/README.md

 **Institution:** University of Peradeniya
 **Project Type:** Third-Year Computer Science Team Project

+## Team

-The complete platform was developed collaboratively by a four-member team.
+The complete platform was developed collaboratively by a four-member team at the University of Peradeniya.

-Team Members :
+### Team Members

-SARATHI JAYASEKARA
-K.G.D.S.
-NANDASIRI
-THILINI CHATHURIKA
-SACHIN KALHARA
+- **Sarathi Jayasekara**
+- **Samith Nandasiri**
+- **Thilini Chathurika**
+- **Sachin Kalhara**

+This showcase highlights my individual contributions while acknowledging the collaborative effort behind the complete platform.

 ### Scope of My Work